Towards a general-purpose foundation model for fMRI analysis: Methods

 For state classification, we adopt the experimental setup from ~\cite{nguyen2020attend} to ensure a fair comparison.
 This involves ensuring that each data instance contains the same number of timesteps by extracting sets of \( k \) contiguous frames and looping the time series if fewer than \( k \) frames are present.
 During training, random frame sets are utilized, while validation and testing are conducted using the first \( k \) frames, where \( k = 40 \) in our experiments.
 We discuss the impact of different values of \( k \) on the experimental results in the appendix.
 Additionally, our NeuroSTORM framework is capable of directly processing complete tfMRI sequences.

 \textbf{Label Preprocessing}.
 In our study, to provide appropriate supervision signals for models across various downstream tasks, label preprocessing is customized according to specific requirements.
 For classification tasks, including gender classification, disease diagnosis, and task fMRI state classification, we utilize one-hot encoding for the labels.
 This encoding converts categorical labels into a binary matrix representation, facilitating efficient model training and enhancing classification performance.
 For regression tasks, such as age prediction and phenotype prediction, we apply normalization ~\cite{kim2023swift,malkiel2022self} to all target variables.
 This process involves scaling the data to a standard range, improving model convergence and stability.
 During inference, we can rescale the predicted values back to their original magnitude using the recorded normalization parameters.
-In the fMRI retrieval tasks, we assess retrieval accuracy by calculating the top-1, top-3, and top-5 retrieval rates ~\cite{scotti2024mindeye2,chen2023seeing}.
-This involves determining the proportion of instances where the correct label is retrieved within the top \(k\) predictions, providing a comprehensive assessment of the model's retrieval capabilities.
 This multifaceted approach to label preprocessing ensures that our models are well-equipped to handle the diverse challenges posed by both classification and regression tasks in neuroimaging analysis.

+\textbf{Implementation Details.} All foundation models, including NeuroSTORM, SwiFT~\cite{kim2023swift}, TFF~\cite{malkiel2022self}, BrainLM~\cite{ortega2023brainlm}, and Brain-JEPA ~\cite{dong2024brain}, are first trained with self-supervised pretraining and then fine-tuned on each downstream task.
+For these models we adopt the official code bases and released pretrained weights for network definition and initialization.
+The remaining baselines~\cite{li2021braingnn,kan2022brain,zhang2022classification,bannadabhavi2023community,cui2022interpretable} are trained from scratch with fully supervised learning.
+All ROI-based method use the atlas specified in their original paper.
+All compared methods follow an identical 8:1:1 split of the data into training, validation and test sets.
+We also unify the remaining hyperparameters: on 4$\times$A6000 GPUs, all models are trained with batch size $48$.
+Training uses the DDP strategy, learning rate $5\times10^{-5}$, gradient clipping, the AdamW optimizer with weight decay $0.01$, and a CosineAnnealingWarmUp schedule with $\gamma=1.0$ and cycle ratio $0.3$.